Coronavirus digest: Biden to offer Americans free tests and masks | DW | 13.01.2022

 With the omicron surge, US public health officials have had to shift their mitigation strategies again in the face of a concerted, politically-motivated anti-vaccine movement

-US President Joe Biden said he would send military doctors to hospitals in six US states experiencing a surge in cases and shortage in hospital beds.
-Biden also vowed to give Americans free high quality masks and tests to battle the latest surge brought on by the omicron variant.
+United States President Joe Biden said he would send military doctors to hospitals in six US states experiencing a surge in cases and shortage in hospital beds.
+Biden also vowed to give Americans free high-quality masks and tests to battle the latest surge brought on by the omicron variant.

 Next week, 1,000 military health care workers will be deployed to hospitals across the country as hospitals face a staff shortage.